-The District is committed to ensuring that all foods and beverages available to students on the school campus during the school day support healthy eating.
-The foods and beverages sold outside of the school meal programs (i.e., "competitive" foods and beverages) will meet the USDA Smart Snacks in School nutrition standards, at a minimum.
+The District is committed to ensuring that all beverages available to students on the school campus during the school day support healthy beverages.
+The beverages sold outside of the school meal programs (i.e., "competitive" beverages) will meet the USDA Smart Snacks in School nutrition standards, at a minimum.
 Smart Snacks aim to improve student health and well-being, increase consumption of healthful foods during the school day, and create an environment that reinforces the development of healthy eating habits.